Project Structure

 - Index files:

-directory - Agent files: Files containing agent definitions
+/agents/directory - Sub Agent files: Files containing Sub Agent definitions

 - Tool files: Files in